CamDavidsonPilon/lifetimes/README.md

     data = load_cdnow(index_col=[0])
     data.head()
     """
-        x    t_x      T
+         frequency   recency      T
     ID
     1    2           30.43       38.86
     2    1            1.71       38.86
     3    0            0.00       38.86
     4    0            0.00       38.86
     5    0            0.00       38.86
     """

-`x` represents the number of repeat purchases the customer has made (also called `frequency`). `T` represents the age of the customer. `t_x` represents the age of the customer when they made their most recent purchases (also called `recency`).
+`frequency` represents the number of repeat purchases the customer has made. `T` represents the age of the customer. `recency` represents the age of the customer when they made their most recent purchases.

 #### Fitting models to our data